Improving trapped-ion-qubit memories via code-mediated error-channel balancing: Protocol

 We first define the code partitioning.
-The crystal is divided into three subsets $\mathcal{Q}_1, \mathcal{Q}_2$ and $\mathcal{Q}_\text{h}$ as is illustrated in Fig.~\ref{fig:partition}.
-Subsets $\mathcal{Q}_1$ and $\mathcal{Q}_2$ support codes $1$ and $2$, respectively.
-As we have discussed above in Sec.~\ref{sec:setup}, our setup will only allow us to act on all of the members of a given subset uniformly.
-However we can collectively address all of the qubits of a given subset independently of all of the other subsets in order to initialise them and perform fluorescence measurements.
-The single element set $\mathcal{Q}_\text{h}$ denotes the hub qubit which can be individually addressed.
+The crystal is divided into three subsets $\mathcal{Q}_1, \mathcal{Q}_2$ and $\mathcal{Q}_\text{c}$ as is illustrated in Fig.~\ref{fig:protocol}.
+Partitions $\mathcal{Q}_1$ and $\mathcal{Q}_2$ support codes $1$ and $2$, respectively, while $\mathcal{Q}_\text{c}$ is a single communication qubit used to initialise the code.
+As discussed in Sec.~\ref{sec:setup}, by shuttling the qubits of each partition into separate trap zones, we can choose to perform state preparation and projective measurement on a single partion, while global rotations affect qubits in all zones equally.

-In what follows we describe the steps to encode and read out quantum information from the qubit register, together with the steps we follow to learn syndrome data while information is encoded on the register.
-The following three steps first encode an arbitrary state onto qubit subset $\mathcal{Q}_1$.
+In what follows we describe the steps to encode and read out logical information from the qubit register, together with the steps we follow to learn syndrome data while information is encoded on the register.
+Here we focus only on the procedure to perform the protocol; details explaining how the protocol works are given in Appendices ~\ref{app:a},~\ref{app:e} and~\ref{app:b}.
+Technical details on how the necessary physical operations can be implemented are discussed in Appendix~\ref{app:d}.